How to choose a tennis racquet in 10 steps

 Typically, the grip size falls within the range 4in - and 4 ⅝ in and it is ranked from 0 to 1. according to the following table.

-It is very important to play with the correct grip size as it makes a big difference in how your hits will perform.
+It is very important to play with the proper grip size as it makes a big difference in how your hits will perform.

 10. CPI CHART